deercreeklabs/lancaster/README.md

 Schema objects are required for Lancaster serialization and deserialization.
 They can be created in two ways:
 1. From an existing Avro schema in JSON format

-To do this, use the [json->schema](#json->schema) function.
+To do this, use the [json->schema](#json-schema) function.
 This is best if you are working with externally defined schemas from another system or language.
 2. By using Lancaster schema functions.

-If you want to define schemas using Clojure(script), Lancaster lets you concisely create and combine schemas in arbitrariy complex ways.
+If you want to define Avro schemas using Clojure(script), Lancaster lets you concisely create and combine schemas in arbitrarily complex ways.

 ## Predefined Primitive Schemas
 Lancaster provides predefined schema objects for all the